 The people who call Vail home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Vail residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Vail include Irish, Italian, German, and Norwegian.

 The most common language spoken in Vail is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and French.